Roofing

 Cons:

-- If not done properly, can damage roof and vegetation
+• If not done properly, can damage the roof and the vegetation

 COMMON ROOFING PROBLEMS

 Roof leakage is common in regions with fluctuating weather conditions and temperatures, such as New York and Connecticut.
-Roof leaks can be caused by a multitude of factors including:- Ice dams
+Roof leaks can be caused by a multitude of factors including:

 Blistering